jugstalt/Proj4Net.Core/README.md

 * Implement remaining Projections
 * Check CoordianteReferenceSystem resource files (epsg/esri/nad/world) for actuality (with proj4)

-[Modification to the original project](./doc/modifications.md)
+I made some improvements, so all tests run successful [Modification to the original project](./doc/modifications.md)

 ## Usage of the library